 - Read the documentation on MDN.

 - Talk through your understanding of it together.
 Make a visual representation of the method with your candies and paper.

-- Predict: What is returned from the method?
+- Think: What is returned from the method?

-- Predict: Does the method mutate the original array?
+- Think: Does the method mutate the original array?